boudu/academic-kickstart/content/authors/admin/_index.md

   url: "rosewayevaluation.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My work supports the discovery, continuation and recharging of project or organzational evaluation.
+bio: My work supports the discovery, continuation and recharging of project and/or organzational evaluation.

 interests:
 - Program Evaluation